 The audit log format adheres to the log structure shared across the Ping Identity Platform.
-For more information about the audit log format, refer to Audit log format^{\square} in AM's Security guide.
+For more information about the audit log format, refer to Audit log format in AM's Security guide.

 Java Agent supports propagation of the transaction ID across the Ping Identity Platform, using the HTTP header X-ForgeRock-TransactionId.
-For more information about configuring the header, refer to Configuring the trust transaction header system property ^[] in AM's Security guide.
+For more information about configuring the header, refer to Trust transaction headers I in AM's Security guide.